django-cms/django-cms/docs/how_to/install.rst

 Configuration and setup
 ***********************

 Preparing the environment
 =========================

-The following assumes your Django project is in ``~/workspace/myproject``.
+The following steps assume your Django project will be - or already is - in ``~/workspace/myproject``, and that you'll be using a virtualenv.

-After completing the OS-specific installation instructions above as well as a pip requirements.txt file, you should now be able to create a virtual environment for your project and install the requirements:
+If you already have a virtualenv with a project in it, activate it and move on to :ref:`configure-django-cms`.

+Otherwise:

 .. code-block:: bash